janKekanSan/jankekansan.github.io/pages/lipu/what-is-toki-pona-lili.md

 Or to make new friends by sharing the language.

-Many in the community are queer, neurodivergent, or both- you'll find a home if that's you too.
+Many in the community are queer, neurodivergent, or both- and you'll find a home if that's you too.

-And if nothing else, Toki Pona is perfect as a secret language for you and twenty-nine of your closest friends. <!--2.30m-->
+And if nothing else, Toki Pona is perfect as a secret language for you and twenty-nine of your closest friends.

 ---